Department Creation & Management

 In the Groups report there are no child or parent associations.
 The report displays an overview of the number of Users in each, how the Users are added, as well as created and edited dates.
 Unlike Departments, Groups are primarily used for performing bulk actions on otherwise unrelated Users.

 For example, to offer specific training to Managers across Departments, you could create an Automatic Group based on the User Field “Job Title” containing “Manager”.
-You could then set availability rules on Courses, Resources, Billboards, etc. that would only be accessible to those that meet the requirements of that group, regardless of their Department.
-Additionally, perhaps you would like to provide oversight of all management to an admin to pull reporting and statistics, you can set a User as the Admin for the “Manager Group”.
+You could then set Availability Rules on Courses, Resources, Billboards, etc. that would only be accessible to those that meet the requirements of that Group, regardless of their Department.

 Internal vs External Departments

 There are a few different methods of separating Internal Users from External Users in Absorb.
 The recommended way to achieve this is to first create two new Departments called Internal and External.
-If you are selling course content or are administrating your LMS for your own clients, it may be valuable to consider this use-case tip.
+If you are selling Course content or are administrating your LMS for your own clients, it may be valuable to consider this use-case.

-As an example, we could have one department called, Internal, set up to access Absorb using a custom URL, login page, and see a custom design specific to the, External, department.
-Our second, External, department would access Absorb using an altogether different custom URL, and see a different login page, and custom design specific to their department.
+As an example, we could have one Department called, Internal, set up to access Absorb using a custom URL, login page, and see a custom design specific to the Department.
+Our second, External Department would access Absorb using an altogether different custom URL, and see a different login page, and custom design specific to their Department.
 Here is a visual example of this Department structure:

 Department Hierarchy Example.png